 To make optimal use of the conceptual mind, without becoming enslaved by it.
 Celebrating our shared inquiry and understanding, without limiting life to what can be expressed though language or what can be logically conveyed.
 Beyond the spoken truth, creating happenings that unveil what is real.
 Sharing practice rather than belief.
 Intensely experiencing what it means to be alive, so fully trusting and immersed in it, that the quest for meaning dissolves.
 (Karen Armstrong, Joseph Campbell, Gilles Deleuze, Martin Heidegger, Abhinavagupta)

-In a time of populist indoctrination and commercial manipulation, it is increasingly important to stay true to oneself.
+In a time of populist indoctrination and commercial manipulation, it is increasingly difficult to stand still, just be with what is, without the need to change anything.
 It requires resisting the societal pressures to conform, consume, perform, produce, be healthy and be happy.
 We make ourselves vulnerable to these pressures by self-imposing instrumental (economical) reasoning: “How is this useful?
 What does it bring me or us?”.
 It kills all creativity that doesn’t make a demonstrable contribution.
 Instead, we propose a sanctuary for uselessness.
 Protected from outside pressures, it allows for activities and states that have no other value than their intrinsic, esthetic, and/or sensual pleasure.
 No added value, no performance indicators, no evaluation; just the sheer joy of expression (Charles Taylor, Brian Massumi, Erin Manning)

 At the frontier of an intense desire, when carried till an excess of fulfillment, it loses its enticing spell, and its emptiness is revealed.
 On the other hand, pre-emptive moderation can prevent you from digging deep enough to connect to a vital source, or from rising high enough to overlook your life’s maze and gain new insights.
 Beyond good and evil, we try to capture the vitality of intensity and excess, seizing the productive tension between erupting extremes.